-(280) If asked, the student must be able to demonstrate to the satisfaction of the supervisor of their examination that material they have does comply with requirements and instructions.
+(281) If asked, the student must be able to demonstrate to the satisfaction of the supervisor of their examination that material they have does comply with requirements and instructions.

-(281) Unless notified in advance by the School, communication devices such as laptop computers, electronic dictionaries, electronic tablets or similar devices are not permitted to be utilised in the examination room.
+(282) Unless notified in advance by the School, communication devices such as laptop computers, electronic dictionaries, electronic tablets or similar devices are not permitted to be utilised in the examination room.

-a.
-Mobile phones or other electronic devices are permitted in the exam room provided they are switched off and

-- placed under the student's chair for the duration of the examination.
-During an examination, students who fail to switch off the phone or device and place it under their chair or access the phone or device or are found to have the phone or device on their person following a visit to the bathroom will be reported for - b.
+- a.
+Mobile phones or other electronic devices are permitted in the exam room provided they are switched off and placed under the student's chair for the duration of the examination.
+During an examination, students who fail to switch off the phone or device and place it under their chair or access the phone or device or are found to have the phone or device on their person following a visit to the bathroom will be reported for academic misconduct and/or may have their phone or device confiscated. - b.
 Smart watches are not permitted on desks and must be placed under the student's chair.
 Other watches are permitted in to the examination room.
-However, students are required to take off the watch and place it on the desk in view of invigilators. - (282) Students, in some circumstances, may be required to supply additional support items such as calculators or log tables. - (283) Where students are permitted to bring support items into an examination the following will apply: - a. the Head of School will specify in advance the support items which may be used; - b. the opportunity to have additional support items will be detailed in the course outline; and - c. it is the responsibility of the School offering the course to scrutinise the support items to be used in the examination at the request of an examination supervisor.
+However, students are required to take off the watch and place it on the desk in view of invigilators.

+(283) Students, in some circumstances, may be required to supply additional support items such as calculators or log tables.

+(284) Where students are permitted to bring support items into an examination the following will apply:

+- a. the Head of School will specify in advance the support items which may be used; - b. the opportunity to have additional support items will be detailed in the course outline; and - c. it is the responsibility of the School offering the course to scrutinise the support items to be used in the examination at the request of an examination supervisor.

-(284) Students cannot take a thesaurus, standard English language dictionary or an English translation dictionary into an examination room.
+(285) Students cannot take a thesaurus, standard English language dictionary or an English translation dictionary into an examination room.
 Law dictionaries may be utilised in open book Law examinations.